The Second-Worst Part of a Car Accident: Loss of Wages/ Income

-No matter your financial situation, if you’ve been injured in a car accident, you deserve to be reimbursed for the income you lost while recovering from your injury.
-An experienced accident attorney can help you work out just how much you’ve lost and calculate a sum that rightly compensates for your losses.
+No matter your financial situation, if you’ve been injured in a car accident, you deserve to be reimbursed for the loss of wages/income you lost while recovering from your injury.
+An experienced accident attorney can help you work out just how much you’ve lost and calculate a sum that rightly compensates for your loss of wages/ income.

-The Arizona courts regularly rule that personal injury victims are entitled to reimbursement for their income they lost while recovering from their injuries after an accident.
+The Arizona courts regularly rule that personal injury victims are entitled to reimbursement for their loss of wages/ income while recovering from their injuries after an accident.
 Lost income includes wages the injured person would earn if they hadn’t been injured.

 The lost compensation is an additional amount that’s awarded and includes sick and vacation days, pay bonuses, and other perks the person is eligible for.